WebXodeTechnologies/webxode/README.md

-# 🚀 Webxode – Next.js Full Stack Digital Agency Website
+# 🚀 Webxode – Next.js Full Stack Website

 Welcome to the official codebase of **Webxode** – a high-performance, full-stack web application built using **Next.js**, **Tailwind CSS**, and scalable architecture.
 Whether you're a business owner, developer, or designer, this codebase is crafted to deliver blazing-fast websites with modern design and SEO optimization.